itera-io/terraform-provider-taikun/docs/data-sources/billing_credentials.md

 ---
 page_title: "taikun_billing_credentials Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Get the list of billing credentials, optionally filtered by organization.
+description: |-   Retrieve all billing credentials.
 ---

 # taikun_billing_credentials (Data Source)

-Get the list of billing credentials, optionally filtered by organization.
+Retrieve all billing credentials.

 ~> **Role Requirement** In order to use the `taikun_billing_credentials` data source you need at least a `Partner` account